Area Attractions ~ Asheville Area ~ Blue Ridge Mountains

 Melange is conveniently located in historic Hendersonville in the scenic Blue Ridge Mountains of Western North Carolina, near the Village of Flat Rock.
 Hendersonville is located 22 miles south of Asheville, NC on a plateau of 2200 feet above sea level.

 The heart and soul of Hendersonville is historic Downtown that reveals a shopping and dining district of more than 100 businesses with traditional southern hometown charm.
-Catch a festival, parade, show or live music on Historic Main Street.
 The focal point is the Old Courthouse which now houses the County Heritage Museum.
 The statue on its dome of “Lady Justice” holding a sword in her right hand and scales in her left, is believed to be only one of three in the United States without a blindfold.
-Catch an Old Timey Day, and shop for plants, produce, homemade art and baked goods, a traditional heritage of many local generations at the Curb Market, celebrating its 90 th anniversary in 2016.
+Catch an Old Timey Day, and shop for plants, produce, homemade art and baked goods, a traditional heritage of many local generations at the Curb Market, celebrating its 92 th anniversary in 2018.